Legislative Assembly of Alberta: Standings during 31st Assembly

 The 31st Alberta Legislative Assembly was constituted after the general election on May 29, 2023.
 The United Conservative Party, led by incumbent Premier Danielle Smith, formed the government with a reduced majority.
 The New Democrats, led by former Premier Rachel Notley, won the second most seats and formed the official opposition.
+As of December 2025, under recall election legislation introduced by the UCP, 21 MLAs have recall petition campaigns in progress; this includes Premier Danielle Smith.
+20 of the petitions are against UCP members.